kenjican/9256Vibrator/README.md

 resotre to default config: W,00,93,00001 have to reboot.the communication parameters take effect

+(18): Damn , HMI does not support ASCII communication.We have to figure out the solution for Modbus RTU
+solution: run the vibrator by setting the bit of DI5 and Hz in Pr00

 Idea:
 (1)Seperate all the controller ,vibrator into single file.
 Setup.json is a configuration file for integrating all the parts.